Quiz: What is my child’s play personality?

 Take our quiz to learn your child’s play style & how you can support them

-5 Fun Activities To Help Kids Practice Segmenting Words
+15 Fun Activities to Help Kids Practice Segmenting Words

 Segmenting words is one of the critical skills children use to spell correctly and read fluently.
 For example, when a child encounters an unfamiliar word, their segmenting skills can help them figure out its spelling or how to pronounce it.

 In this article, we’ll offer tips on how to teach segmenting at home.
-We’ll also share our top five activities that you can use to help your young learner develop this essential skill.
+We’ll also share some fun activities that you can use to help your young learner develop this essential skill.

 But first, let’s start by understanding what segmenting actually means.